gavinmcfarland/stylup-deprecated/README.md

 Stylup
 ======

+> This repo has been deprecated.
+Please see https://github.com/limitlessloop/stylup instead.

 Stylup is preprocessor that allows you to write class names in an easier manner when using utility classes for responsive designs.

 ## Usage